Cellular and Molecular Physiology

 Learning objectives

 The aim of the course is to deepen the students' knowledge on the cellular and molecular physiological mechanisms especially in relation to cellular excitability and cardiovascular function.
-Lectures will encompass examples of pathologies caused by alterations in the molecular components of excitable cells, with a particular focus on ion channels and their interaction with the cytoskeleton and other protein macro-complexes, as well as inflammatory or chronic diseases, with a specific focus on the role of blood vessels and vascular disfunction.
-The teaching strategy is based on a " problem solving" approach.
+Examples of how specific molecular components of excitable and/or endothelial cells are implicated in cell function and in specific cardiovascular diseases will be given, with a focus on the role of blood vessels and vascular dysfunction, and ion channels and their interaction with the cytoskeleton and other macro protein complexes.
+Diseases treated include rare genetic diseases such as cardiac arrhythmias/channelopathies, caveolinopathies, dystrophies, solid tumours, atherosclerosis and ischaemic diseases, diabetic retinopathy and other neovascular diseases of the eye.

 Students will learn physiological mechanisms that are essential for cellular functions that are made up of different interactions (e.g.: membrane potential, calcium release, activation of intracellular pathways), how alteration of specific components of these processes can cause a pathophysiological state and what countermeasures could be adopted to restore physiological cellular and organ homeostasis.